alexdalat/perfanno-vscode/README.md

 perf_record ./my_program --some-arg < some_input_etc && perf_report
 ```

 3. (optional) If you are doing remote development and want to see the heatmap on your local machine (as I often do), you can use `scp` to copy the `perf.out` file to your local machine.
-Then, run `sed -i '' "s:{REMOTE_DIRECTORY}:{LOCAL_DIRECTORY}:g" "{FILE}"` to replace any instances of the remote directory with the local directory in the perf report.
+Then, run `sed -i '' "s:{REMOTE_DIRECTORY}:{LOCAL_DIRECTORY}:g" "perf.out"` to replace any instances of the remote directory with the local directory in the perf report.

 3. Open a source file in vscode and run the `perfanno.readFile` (`Perfanno: Read File`) command using the command palette.
 Select the `perf.out` file generated in the previous step.
 Profit.